Candidates get nomination papers for reserved, general seats

 He said that candidates of political parties contesting election for the reserved seats for women in the National Assembly and reserved seats for women and minorities in the Khyber Pakhtunkhwa Assembly could submit their nomination papers from June 4 to 8.

-The spokesperson said the PEC Pir Maqbool Ahmad, who is returning officer, issued nomination papers to the candidates.
-He said the candidates could get nomination papers from the returning officers for general seats in KP and Fata.
+The spokesperson said the Provincial Election Commissioner Pir Maqbool Ahmad, who is returning officer, issued nomination papers to the candidates.
+He said the candidates could get nomination papers from the returning officers for general seats in Khyber Pakhtunkhwa and Fata.

 PESHAWAR: Several candidates from various political parties in Khyber Pakhtunkhwa on Monday obtained nomination papers from returning officers for reserved and general seats for the upcoming general election.